juju-solutions/bundle-cwr-rq/README.md

 The rationale of this workflow is that you want charm/bundle updates released as soon as you are confident that things are working as expected.
-With good tests, the CI system can give you that confidence and automatically handle the release process from Github to an an `edge` or `stable` channel in the charm store.
+With good tests, the CI system can give you that confidence and automatically handle the release process from a source repo to an `edge` or `stable` channel in the charm store.

 ### Prerequisites
   * A charm/top charm layer, e.g.: `awesome-charm`